chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## ARP spoofing

-We need to ARP spoof the victim to be able to say we are the deployment server.
+We need to ARP spoof the target to be able to say we are the deployment server.
 However, we are not always lucky enough to be in the same network as the real Deployment Server.
 Hence, we need to find out where it is, and spoof it.
-We do that by spoofing the default gateway for our victim, consequently routing everything through us.
+We do that by spoofing the default gateway for our target, consequently routing everything through us.

 First enable port forwarding on the attacking host